-- PMBOK has become well-accepted for many years as the “bible” for a traditional plan-driven approach to project management; and, to some extent, some (not all) of the practices in PMBOK provide a general foundation for a general project management approach
+- PMBOK has become well-accepted for many years as the “bible” for a traditional plan-driven approach to project management.
+It is very detailed and somewhat prescriptive.
+To some extent, some (not all) of the practices in PMBOK provide a foundation for a general project management approach

-- Documentation related to Agile takes on a very different format which is based on some very simple and succinct values in the Agile Manifesto as well as other more specific documentation related to Agile practices such as Scrum, Kanban, etc.
+- Agile documentation has a very different and less prescriptive format.
+It is primarily based on some very simple and succinct principles and values in the Agile Manifesto

-Those two formats are very incompatible with each other in my opinion, but there is some commonality and we need to start to developing a more unified view to tie these two different worlds together.
+Those two formats are very incompatible with each other in my opinion.
+However, there is some commonality and we need to start to develop a more unified view of these two different worlds.
 That is the major purpose that the PMI Agile Practice Guide attempts to serve in my opinion.